unsplash/react-trend/README.md

 [![npm package][npm-badge]][npm]
 [![Codecov][codecov-badge]][codecov]

+Graphing tools are often complex, abstract, and heavy.
+They require domain-specific knowledge, and a significant time investment.

 While building rich data visualizations for an analytics app, this is a necessary cost.
 But what if you just need a simple line that shows a trend?